petereijgermans11/workshop-reactjs-vuejs/workshop-reactjs-vuejs/vuejs-app/README.md

 ### Getting started

-- `yarn` To install all the dependencies for this Hackjam.
+- `yarn` To install all the dependencies for this workshop.
 If you don't have yarn installed, install it via `npm i yarn`
 - `yarn start` To start the website locally.
 - Navigate to [http://localhost:8080/](http://localhost:8080/) To see the website running, full of bugs :)